prismicio/prismic-gatsby/README.md

       // is 'gatsby-source-prismic-test-site.prismic.io'.
       repositoryName: 'gatsby-source-prismic-test-site',

+      // Add prismic-toolbar script to the site: defaults to false,
+      prismicToolbar: true,

       // An API access token to your prismic.io repository.
 This is required.
       // You can generate an access token in the "API & Security" section of
       // your repository settings.
 Setting a "Callback URL" is not necessary.